First Nations Community Access to Archives

 About the project

 The First Nations Community Access to Archives project is a partnership between Museums of History NSW and the Aboriginal Languages Trust NSW.
-The aim of the project is to improve access for First Nations people to important archival material about culture, kinship, stories, and languages within the State Archives Collection.
+The aim of the project is to improve access for First Nations people to important archival material about culture, kinship, stories and languages within the State Archives Collection.

 The State Archives Collection

-The State Archives Collection includes unique material that documents and provides evidence of the impact of colonial policies and attitudes on First Nations people and Country from the onset of colonisation.
-The collection offers early colonial accounts of First Nations people that will be revealed and reclaimed to strengthen connection to Country, culture, and languages.
+The State Archives Collection includes unique material that documents and provides evidence of the impact of colonial policies and attitudes on First Nations peoples and Country from the onset of colonisation.
+The collection offers early colonial accounts of First Nations peoples that will be revealed and reclaimed to strengthen connection to Country, culture and languages.
 This project aims to bring to light records that may be of value to First Nations communities within NSW.
 The collection features information about historical events including Frontier Wars, child removal, land dispossession and legislation, as well as laws and policies affecting First Nations Communities in NSW.

 Join our language community stakeholders list